Use the Omni tool to find books, government documents, conference proceedings, and journals.

 - Columbia International Affairs Online

 - Directory of Open Access Books

 - Ebook Central (previously ebrary® e-books) Fulltext of books from academic publishers, as well as books and reports from Canadian research institutes, government agencies and university centres.

 - Google Books

 - IMF eLibrary

 - OAPEN Library

 - Oxford Scholarship Online: ebook collections from Oxford University Press covering Economics & Finance, Business & Management, and Political Science.

-- Safari Book Online provides over 9,800 technology, digital media and business books and videos online.
+- O'Reilly (formerly Safari Books Online) technology, digital media and business books and videos online

 - Scholars Portal Books Fulltext available for books from the following publishers: Springer, Oxford University Press, American Psychological Association, Cambridge University Press, Canadian presses and government and non-governmental organizations